Desmond Ridder, No. 7 Cincinnati beat No. 9 Notre Dame 24-13

 UP NEXT

-Cincinnati: Host Temple on Friday.
+Cincinnati: Hosts Temple on Friday.

 Notre Dame: At Virginia Tech on Saturday.